 <Unchanged parts are omitted>

-If the UE is not configured to decode MPDCCH with CRC scrambled by the C-RNTI and the format 6-1A CRC is not scrambled with a G-RNTI, and the number of information bits in format 6-1A is less than that of format 6-0A, zeros shall be appended to format 6-1A until the payload size equals that of format 6-0A.
+If the UE is not configured to decode MPDCCH with CRC scrambled by the C-RNTI or PUR-RNTI, and the format 6-1A CRC is not scrambled with a G-RNTI, and the number of information bits in format 6-1A is less than that of format 6-0A, zeros shall be appended to format 6-1A until the payload size equals that of format 6-0A.

-If the UE is configured to decode MPDCCH with CRC scrambled by the C-RNTI and the format 6-1A CRC is not scrambled with a G-RNTI, and the number of information bits in format 6-1A mapped onto a given search space is less than that of format 6-0A for scheduling the same serving cell and mapped onto the same search space, zeros shall be appended to format 6-1A until the payload size equals that of format 6-0A.
+If the UE is configured to decode MPDCCH with CRC scrambled by the C-RNTI or PUR-RNTI, and the format 6-1A CRC is not scrambled with a G-RNTI, and the number of information bits in format 6-1A mapped onto a given search space is less than that of format 6-0A for scheduling the same serving cell and mapped onto the same search space, zeros shall be appended to format 6-1A until the payload size equals that of format 6-0A.

 <Unchanged parts are omitted>